grant-humphries/dev-near-light-rail/README.md

 7. Select 'No' for the establishment of driving directions
 8. Plan a couple of test trips to make sure that routing is working properly, particularly that the foot permisson restrictions are being applied to freeways, etc.

-## Generate Walk Distance Isocrones
+## Generate Walk Distance Isocrones and Trim Property Data

-Run `network_analyst\create_isocrones.py`.
-Be sure change the file path for the project workspace to the new folder that will be created when the MAX stop data is updated and saved or older data will be overwritten and the wrong inputs will be used.
+The heavy lifting of the analysis is in these next two phases and almost all of is automated.
+To create walkshed polygons (aka i'socrones') for each of the MAX stops run `arcpy\create_isocrones_trim_property.py`.
+Be sure **change the file path for the project workspace** to the new folder that was created when the MAX stop data was updated at the beginning of this workflow or older data will be overwritten and the wrong inputs will be used.
 If the walk distance thresholds need to be adjusted from previous iterations of this analysis make those changes with the python script.
+The script named above also erases water bodies, parks and natural areas from properties which they overlap.
+This is a very computationally intensive process and took about 38 minutes to complete when I last attempted.

-## Generate Final Stats
+## Select and Compare Property Data and Generate Final Stats

-Run `arcpy\select_taxlots.py`.
+This ste  Run `postgis\select_taxlots.py`.
 This script determines which tax lots and multi-family units meet spatial and attribute criteria to be considered a part of growth that was a least in part due to the construction of a MAX line.
 Be sure to change file paths to the new project folder created at the beginning of these instructions.
 Updates to the Taxlot and Multi-Family unit data that is used within this script will happen automatically as a part of other processes not related to this project.